haider8645/kalman_filter_vehicle_location/README.md

 Tested on Ubuntu 20.04.

 # Results
-Try to play around with the process noise matrix Q and the measurement noise matrix R to see the different behaviors of the filter.
+Try to play around with the process noise variance and the measurement noise variance to see the different behaviors of the filter.
-Additionally you can try different measurements to test the performance of filter.
+Additionally you can try different measurements (linear and non-linear) to test the performance of filter.

 #### Low Process Noise & Low Measurement Noise (Acceleration variance: 0.2 m/s2, Measurement variance: 1 m)
-Our assumption for he process model was that the system has zero acceleration but our measurements are very curvy which go against the model assumption.
+Our assumption for the process model was that the system has zero acceleration (linear model) but our measurements are very curvy (non-linear) which go against the model assumption.
 A low process noise here means that the filter diverges becasue it was designed for a zero acceleration model.

 ![image](https://user-images.githubusercontent.com/23505408/209317521-d2c5005c-ab18-4ec2-8522-160316c33331.png)